QuantEcon/lecture-source-jl/rst_files/testing.rst

 1. Create the local package directory using the ``PkgTemplates.jl``

+2. Add that package to the Julia package manager, by opening a Julia REPL in the ``~/.julia/dev/ExamplePackage.jl``, making sure the active environment is the default one ``(v1.0)``, and hitting ``] dev .``

-2. Drag-and-drop that folder to GitHub Desktop
+3. Drag-and-drop that folder to GitHub Desktop

-3. Create an empty repository with the same name on the GitHub server
+4. Create an empty repository with the same name on the GitHub server

-4. Push from GitHub Desktop to the server
+5. Push from GitHub Desktop to the server

-5. Open **the original project folder** (e.g., ``~/.julia/dev/ExamplePackage.jl``) in Atom
+6. Open **the original project folder** (e.g., ``~/.julia/dev/ExamplePackage.jl``) in Atom

-6. Make changes, test, iterate on it, etc. As a rule, functions like should live in the ``src/`` directory once they're stable, and you should export them from that file with ``export func1, func2``.
+7. Make changes, test, iterate on it, etc. As a rule, functions like should live in the ``src/`` directory once they're stable, and you should export them from that file with ``export func1, func2``.
 This will export all methods of ``func1``, ``func2``, etc.

-7. Commit them in GitHub Desktop as you go (i.e., you can and should use version control to track intermediate states)
+8. Commit them in GitHub Desktop as you go (i.e., you can and should use version control to track intermediate states)

-8. Push to the server, and see the Travis and CodeCov results
+9. Push to the server, and see the Travis and CodeCov results

 Exercises
 ============